 - By reducing the head count present in the office at any given time, the organization can reduce its office space, and its real estate and overhead costs – something any association’s finance director can appreciate.

 - By adding or enhancing various technologies, the association can support its staff with better data.
-Document imaging, in particular, creates a searchable database that provides better data understanding, goal-setting, and action plans.
+Document digitization, in particular, creates a searchable database that provides better data understanding, goal-setting, and action plans.
 Moreover, it makes the data accessible from office or home.

 This last point is particularly important for associations.
 As Mark Athetakis writes in Associations Now, information silos stifle collaboration.
 Collaboration is at the heart of associations – collaboration between associations and members as well as within then associations themselves.
 A database of imaged documents breaks down the information silos, making collaborative data available across departments.